Why call them Rheumatoid Arthritis patient facts?

-There were many things that didn’t add up as I started to read Rheumatoid Arthritis “facts.”
+There were many things that didn’t add up as I started to read so-called Rheumatoid Arthritis facts.
 What I read was not what I experienced.
-The more I heard from RA patients, the longer was the list of things I wondered about.
-I can’t believe I’m saying this out loud.
+The more I heard from other RA patients, the longer was the list of things I wondered about.
+I can’t believe I’m finally saying this aloud.
+These are Rheumatoid Arthritis patient facts I learned from listening to people who live with RA.

 By the way, yes, I realize that I’m generalizing.
-I’m sorry if that bothers anyone, but I’m not claiming any percentages.
+I’m sorry if that bothers anyone, but I’m not making any claims about percentages.
 These are just things I’ve noticed.
-The thousands of comments on this blog support the following conclusions:
+The tens of thousands of comments on this blog support these conclusions.

-Ok, I’m pretty sure of these Rheumatoid Arthritis facts about RA patients
+Rheumatoid Arthritis patient facts according to RA patients

 - Patients often disagree with rheumatologists about a status of RA remission or “control.”